Blue Badge Brexit Update - July 25th 2022

 Updated January 2022 - It appears the Blue Badge is no longer recognised in many European countries.
 We know the new design doesn't show the EU stars anymore.
 The UK Government website states that negotiations are still taking place.
 But, there has been no update to the information available on the site since 29 September 2021.

 If you are a visitor to the EU / EEA from another country with your own Parking Permit.
 Information provided by the F.I.A gives general advice about the use of parking permits around the world.
 Their website features as a 'further information' link from the UK government site.
 In some instances, information from the two sites differ slightly, such as the use of the UK permit in Spain.
+The differing advice suggests badge holders should be vigilant.

 Air travel for disabled customers post Brexit